 In a world that presents religion and atheism as the only possible outlooks on life—and pits them against each other—I rebelled by becoming a Gnostic… a very different option indeed.

-I used to refer to myself as an agnostic—someone who neither believes nor disbelieves in the existence of God.
+I used to refer to myself not as a Gnostic, but as an agnostic—someone who neither believes nor disbelieves in the existence of God.
 I used this as a safe haven to avoid the ridiculous debates between modern militant atheists and the radical religious right, both blindly believing in their own paradigms.

 Ironically, my atheist peers repeatedly criticized my position on the spiritual fence, which I strategically used to avoid confrontation.
 I can thank them for forcing me to go well beyond my scientific education and my ambivalent agnosticism.
 I’m now pursing a newfound interest in studying the history of ancient religions with an inquisitive yet discerning mind.